skip to main content

 Internet cost and price hikes

-Internet providers often seek to attract new customers by offering low “promotional” prices on their internet packages—only to hike up the monthly price when the promo period ends (usually after 12 months).
-This is a common practice with cable, fiber, and satellite internet service providers.
+Internet providers often seek to attract new customers by offering low “promotional” prices on their internet packages—only to hike up the monthly price when the promo period ends (usually after 12 or 24 months).
+Cable and DSL providers tend to be the worst culprits, but we’ve seen it across the board.

 How to deal with internet price hikes